acorn-io/acorn-oss-workshop/environment.md

-In the next steps we will set up the environment we will use for the workshop.
+In this step we will set up the environment that will be used for the workshop.

 ## Kubernetes cluster

-To illustrate this article, we will use a one node k3s cluster. k3s comes with an Ingress Controller and a StorageClass by default, which is great as both are needed by Acorn so it can expose applications and provide storage to containers that need it.
+To illustrate this article, we will use a one node k3s cluster. k3s comes with an Ingress Controller and a StorageClass by default which is great as both are needed by Acorn so it can expose and provide storage to the application containers.

 ### Provisionning a VM

 [Multipass](https://multipass.run) is a great tool (available on MacOS, Windows and Linux) to spin up Ubuntu VM in a breeze.
-We will use Multipass in this workshop but you can use the provisonning tool of your choice.
+We will use Multipass in this workshop but you can use the provisonning tool of your choice to create a Ubuntu VM.

 The following command launch a VM named k3s with a couple of additional options: